kaitlynyancey/daytripper-api/README.md

       }})`

 ### Get by Trip ID
-To display a specific trip from the trips database `fetch('https://floating-lowlands-20964.herokuapp.com/api/trips/${YourTripId}', {
+To display a specific trip from the trips database:

+`fetch('https://floating-lowlands-20964.herokuapp.com/api/trips/${YourTripId}', {
       method: 'GET',
       headers: {